 Our professional reputation as property managers, both with tenants and owners, is largely, if not almost entirely, determined by the effectiveness with which we handle maintenance.
 We follow a practice that is most likely to insure the best possible response and resolution to maintenance and repair problems for your property.

 18.)
 I want you to use a home warranty company for all of my repairs is that okay?

-Yes we use a company called Home Warranty of America, which offers a 13 month home warranty that covers all of your appliances, furnace, central air, and much more.
+If we do use a home warranty company, we use a company called Home Warranty of America, which offers a 13 month home warranty that covers all of your appliances, furnace, central air, and much more.
 The cost is approximately $525 for the 13 months of coverage.
 We do not suggest using a home warranty company unless you insist because a lot of times they deny claims for reasons we do not agree with and because they are a third party company we do not have control.
 We have found that our preferred contractors end up being cheaper and save you money.

 19.)
 My home has a pool.
 How do you deal with that?

 We rarely accept properties with pools or operational spas.
 The liability scares us.
 If your home has a spa, we will have it winterized and shut it down, therefore not including it with the use of the home while rented.
 It must also have a hard surface cover that can be latched down.